mor-1/evaluation-guide/content/evaluation-guide/strategic-partners/ibm-integration.md

 ## 1 How Can I Integrate Mendix with IBM Cloud? {#integrate-with-ibm}

-**[Note from Adam: Erno, this question was specified by Roald, and it will be linked to from the landing page.
+{{% todo %}}**[Note from Adam: Erno, this question was specified by Roald, and it will be linked to from the landing page.
 Please consult with Roald for what overview content should go here.
-Content can probably be moved from other sections of this doc.]**
+Content can probably be moved from other sections of this doc.]**{{% /todo %}}
 ## 2 How Can I Start Using Mendix on IBM Cloud?

 {{% todo %}}**[Add link to how-to once published]**{{% /todo %}}